Create May Day Gifts for your Neighbors

 Deliver goodies on May 1st!

-- How would it feel to receive a May Day basket from someone?
+How would it (or does it) feel to receive a May Day basket from someone?

-- What other ways throughout the year can you show your appreciation and love for those in your life?
+What other ways can we show your appreciation and love for our friends and neighbors throughout the year?

 Take it further